Philippa Spurway Interior Architect

 Prova Restaurant in Tivat

-Stefan my new project manager for their company called Prostor-Projekt and is a very capable intelligent young man who speaks fluent English, which seems to be a rarity in the Montenegrin building trade.
+Stefan, my new project manager from a company called Prostor-Projekt, is a very capable and intelligent young man who speaks fluent English, which, in my experience, is quite rare in the Montenegrin building trade.

-Stefan works closely with Vlado an extremely knowledgeable engineer and building contractor with many years of experience, including designing and building the new cathedral in Bar, which is a costal town and seaport in southern Montenegro.
+He works closely with Vlado, an extremely knowledgeable engineer and building contractor with many years of experience, including designing and constructing the new cathedral in Bar, a costal town and seaport in southern Montenegro.

-Stefan will start firstly by dealing with Herceg Novi Municipality on my behalf regarding the planning approval.
-I must now get on and finish all the drawings as soon as possible.
+Stefan will begin by handling the planning approval process with Herceg Novi Municipality on my behalf.
+I now need to focus on completing all the drawings as soon as possible.

 EF51B0E5-39E3-4BD1-ABC8-76567B0B181C_1_201_a